syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Errorbar-Chart.md

 ---
 layout: post
-title: Error Bar Series Chart in .NET MAUI Chart Control | Syncfusion
+title: Error Bar Chart in .NET MAUI Chart Control | Syncfusion
 description: Learn here all about error bar chart support in Syncfusion .NET MAUI Chart (SfCartesianChart) control.
 platform: maui
 control: SfCartesianChart
 documentation: ug
 ---

-# Error Bar Series in .NET MAUI Chart
+# Error Bar in .NET MAUI Chart

 [ErrorBarSeries]() indicates the errors or uncertainty in reported values.
 This will find the possible variations in measurements, and in Chart control these values are displayed as data points.
 The [HorizontalErrorValue]() and the [VerticalErrorValue]() is used to set the error value(variation) to the series.

-N> The Error Bar Series Chart is not an individual Chart, it associate with a main Chart.
+N> The Error Bar is not an individual Chart, it associate with a main Chart.
 Here, we use Scatter Series Chart as Main Chart with the Error Bar Series Chart Support

 The following code examples illustrates how to create error bar series:

 {% tabs %}

 {% highlight xaml %}